-In the fall of 2023, an airborne magneto-telluric (MT) survey was completed that covered the entirety of the PLN Property.
-Preliminary survey results indicate that the prospective conductive corridor which hosts the JR Zone discovery at its north end now has a one third increase in total strike length to 4.9 km, displaying an extension of 1.3 km further to the SE than the previously defined historical A1 and parallel and offset A1B conductors.
+In July 2023, an airborne magneto-telluric (MT) survey was completed that covered the entirety of the PLN Property.
+Preliminary survey results indicate that the prospective conductive corridor which hosts the JR Zone discovery at its north end now has a one third increase in total strike length to 4.9 km, displaying an extension of 1.3 km further to the SE than the previously defined historical A1 and parallel and offset B1 conductors.
+Final interpreted results are pending.